mbakker7/exploratory_computing_with_python/README.md

 (a term coined by Fernando Perez), which represents daily tasks of many scientists and engineers that try to solve problems but are not computer scientists.
-This set of  Notebooks is written for scientists and engineers who want to use Python programming for exploratory computing, scipting, data analysis, and visualization.
+This set of  Notebooks is written for scientists and engineers who want to use Python programming for exploratory computing, scripting, data analysis, and visualization.
 Python makes
 many of these programmig tasks quick and easy and, probably most importantly, fun.